brpo01/Project-Documentation/Project-14.md

   - Enter the URL as:
     ```
     http://<artifactory-server-ip>:8082/artifactory

     ```
+  - Enter the Default Deploy Credentials(the username and the changed password)

     ![](imgs/frog.png)
 ### Step 2.3: Integrate Artifactory repository with Jenkins
 - On Jenkins server, install mysql-client